HMVZ173SS - Microwave HISENSE - Free user manual and instructions

 Back of Microwave

-5 Gently remove the wires from the grooves.
-Reroute the wires through grooves on other side of the blower unit.
+5. Gently remove the wires from the grooves.
+Reroute the wires through the grooves on the other side of the blower unit.

 Before Rerouting After Rerouting